 For Paula, the mission of leaders is to develop new female talent and give them support throughout their careers.
 This means offering equal opportunities to people of all races and genders, fostering diversity in companies, and always keeping in mind that the objective is good business results.

 Ciena, for example, is developing an incentive program with schools in different communities to inform high school students about career opportunities in the fields of engineering, technology, and telecommunications.
 “The idea is to form a community base, with a long-term project to encourage the training of new professionals”, said Stania.
 It is a relevant initiative because girls need more female role models in different careers so that they can see more opportunities for them, and more examples of leaders in companies of all sectors.

-Another area that ambitious women need to work on is how to share knowledge and delegate efficiently.
-“You need to know how to delegate, but delegate in an effective way.
+“You need to know how to delegate, but delegate effectively.
 Only those who are “hands-on” can do this.
-However, you have to be careful, because when a woman is too good at what she does, the company may decide to keep her in a certain position because they find it difficult to replace her.
+However, you have to be careful because when a woman is too good at what she does, the company may decide to keep her in a certain position because they find it difficult to replace her.
 My advice is to form your teams and show that other people on the team are capable of doing the same or better than you to make your advancement possible.
 Don’t be too attached to functions, be more strategic and grow”, said Paula.
 It is essential to know how to balance operational and strategic views.

 Another initiative discussed at the event was the creation a few years ago of the W-CFO, which aims to develop finance professionals and promote the exchange of ideas through mentoring, based on proprietary methodologies.
 “In W-CFO mentoring, we try to meet the needs of the woman who wants to lead with a mentor who has already lived the situation or works in a similar area so that the process is more effective”, explained Alessandra.